Komla Dumor Award 2022 for Outstanding African Journalists

 Type: Contest, Job

-Eligibility: To apply for this prestigious award, you must be currently living and working as a journalist in Africa with 3 to 10 years experience as a professional journalist in Africa.
+Eligibility: To apply for the Komla Dumor Award, you must be currently living and working as a journalist in Africa with 3 to 10 years experience as a professional journalist in Africa.
 You must also have the following skills and experience: